nrinaudo/kantan.parsers/README.md

 ### Input type

-The `AsTokens` type class is used to abstract over the input type: kantan.parsers can work with any time that can be turned into an indexed sequence of tokens.
+The `AsTokens` type class is used to abstract over the input type: kantan.parsers can work with any type that can be turned into an indexed sequence of tokens.
 For example, a `String` can easily be turned into an array of characters.

 Provided your input type has an instance of `AsTokens`, you can pass values of it directly to `Parser.run`.